March 21

 Luke 4:31-5:11

-Jesus goes on to the beautiful city of Capernaum, teaching, casting out demons (even in the synagogue), and the people took note:
+Jesus goes on to the beautiful city of Capernaum, teaching, casting out demons (even in the synagogue), and the people were amazed:

 Luke 4:32 (NKJV) “And they were astonished at His teaching, for His word was with authority.”